dice-group/TAIPAN-Datasets/T2D/docs/MultipleSubjectColumns.md

 Then for each row, the third column will represent [scientific name](http://dbpedia.org/ontology/scientificName).
 The first column can not be guessed by human as it contains numerical information.

 T2D defines all three columns as rdfs:label.
+While English and scientific names can be used as rdfs:labels (although more specific property for scientific name exists), it is incorrect to use it for numerical value in the first column

 ### 27100349_0_4569354779422013472.csv